SILVERADO Karate Dojo Rules

 - ALL members must be current in dues and training fees.
 All members must pay their monthly training fees on time.
 A Late Fee of $10 will be assessed for any installment received over 5 business days.

-- Test fees must be paid prior to testing date for testing to occur.
+- Test fees must be paid prior to the testing date for testing to occur.

 - The fee payable for Kyu promotions is for the belt and certificate.
 For Dan promotions, the costs are considerably more.